 We’ve had months of praying, planning and preparing.
 We’ve done all we can do, but God is ultimately in charge of all that happens in our church — and yours.

 I shared a guest post with Lifeway’s pastor blog about 7 ways a church can prepare for Easter.
-In this post, I want to share what I actually hope we accomplish on Easter Sunday.
+In this post, I want to share what I actually hope we accomplish on Easter weekend.
 Only 7 things.
-If we accomplish nothing else, and there are probably many other things we will accomplish Easter Sunday, I hope Immanuel Baptist does these 7 well.
+If we accomplish nothing else, and there are probably many other things we will accomplish Easter weekend, I hope Immanuel Baptist does these 7 well.

-Easter Sunday is coming.
-I’m praying for my pastor friends, for the church of Christ, and for those who will enter our gathering places this Sunday, joining the Church in Easter worship.
+Easter is coming.
+I’m praying for my pastor friends, for the church of Christ, and for those who will enter our gathering places this weekend, joining the Church in Easter worship.